What is B2C marketing? B2C examples & marketing considerations

 Afterward, Spoke London can use this data to tailor their emails to what customers are more likely to be looking for and suited to wearing—vastly improving men’s experiences when buying clothes.

-4. Contests and giveaways
+4. Contests and giveaways that up the B2C campaigns

 Who doesn’t love winning free stuff?